 {% endif %}

-Run this code, it will output “The content contains the keyword “cms” (case insensitive), because “AnQiCMS” is converted to “anqicms”, “cms” is still “cms”, and both can be matched successfully.”}]
+Run this code, it will output “The content contains the keyword “cms” (case insensitive), because “AnQiCMS” is converted to “anqicms”, “cms” is still “cms”, and the match will be successful.”

-The advantages of this method are simplicity, efficiency, and full implementation at the template level, without modifying the backend code.
+The advantages of this method are simple, efficient, and fully implemented at the template level, without modifying the backend code.

-• Scenarios requiring case sensitivity:When you need an exact match, such as according to product SKU (stock unit), user ID, specific code, or abbreviation,containThe default case sensitive behavior of the filter is very useful.
-It helps ensure the accuracy and uniqueness of data.
+• Scenarios requiring case sensitivity:When you need an exact match, such as based on product SKU (stock unit), user ID, specific code, or abbreviation, containThe default case-sensitive behavior of the filter is very useful.
+This helps ensure the rigor and uniqueness of the data.

-• Scenarios where case insensitive is needed:When handling user input for search queries, article tags, comment content, or any content that may contain user input in varying cases, case-insensitive matching is usually required.For example, when a user searches for "marketing strategy
+• Scenarios where case-insensitive search is needed:When handling user input search queries, article tags, comments, or any content that may contain user arbitrarily inputted case, it is usually necessary to perform case-insensitive matching.For example, when a user searches for "marketing strategy", it is also important to match with "marketing strategy" or "marketing strategy", at this time, the method of converting to lowercase before matching is particularly important.

-In short, the Anqi CMS iscontainThe filter is case-sensitive by default, although there is no direct option for case-insensitive configuration, but through flexible uselower(or}upper)Case-insensitive conversion filter, we can easily achieve case-insensitive keyword matching to meet the content filtering needs of different scenarios.
+In short, the Anqi CMS'scontainThe filter is case-sensitive by default, although there is no direct option for case-insensitive configuration, but it can be flexibly usedlower(orupper)Case-insensitive converter, we can easily implement case-insensitive keyword matching to meet the content filtering needs of different scenarios.

-3.containDoes the filter support regular expressions for more complex matching?English CMS template ofcontainThe filter does not currently support regular expressions as a match pattern.It only accepts plain strings as keywords for literal matching.If you need to match content based on regular expressions, it may be necessary to perform data preprocessing in the backend controller layer, or consider other custom tags or filters that provide regular expression matching capabilities.
+3.containDoes the filter support regular expressions for more complex matching?Safe CMS template'scontainThe filter does not directly support regular expressions as matching patterns.It only accepts plain strings as keywords for literal matching.If you need to match content based on regular expressions, it may be necessary to perform data preprocessing in the backend controller layer, or consider other custom tags or filters that provide regular expression matching capabilities.